Benito Mussolini: Italian Social Republic

-Additionally, German forces occupied the Dalmatian provinces of Split (Spalato) and Kotor (Cattaro), which were subsequently annexed by the Croatian fascist regime.
+German forces occupied the Dalmatian provinces of Split (Spalato) and Kotor (Cattaro), which were subsequently annexed by the Croatian fascist regime.
 Italy's conquests in Greece and Albania were also lost to Germany, with the exception of the Italian Islands of the Aegean, which remained nominally under RSI rule.
 Mussolini opposed any territorial reductions of the Italian state and told his associates:

 I am not here to renounce even a square meter of state territory.
 We will go back to war for this.
 And we will rebel against anyone for this.
 Where the Italian flag flew, the Italian flag will return.
 And where it has not been lowered, now that I am here, no one will have it lowered.
 I have said these things to the Führer.